enrique-cardenas/amino-acid-counter/README.md

 The Spark version is slightly different as it creates three output files - one for each reading frame.
 While the MapReduce program only creates one output.

+Both programs are run using [MapR's Sandbox for Hadoop](https://mapr.com/products/mapr-sandbox-hadoop/download/).

 ### Credits
 This program was an assignment for the CS185C: Solving Big Data Problems course taught by James Casaletto at